JoeWoodworker

 The Vacuum Reservoirs

-If you are going to have a system that cycles on and off, you certainly don't want it to cycle too frequently.
-This is bad for the pump and it's just plain annoying.
-The reservoirs hold spare vacuum pressure just like scuba tanks hold air for divers.
+If you are going to have a system that cycles on and off, then you certainly don't want it to cycle too frequently.
+This is bad for the pump and it's annoying.
 If you have an air compressor in your shop, you certainly understand that a larger tank on an air compressor means that it will cycle on less frequently.
 The same is true of the vacuum reservoirs.

 The Vacuum Valve

-The vacuum valve allows you to pre-charge the reservoirs with vacuum pressure which will give you a short burst of vacuum pressure in the initial pull-down of the vacuum bag.
+The vacuum valve allows you to pre-charge the reservoirs with vacuum which will give you a short burst of vacuum in the initial pull-down of the vacuum bag.

 (Back to top)